 The FDA approval of Parsabiv was based on two 26-week, randomized, double-blind, placebo-controlled studies.
 An aggregate of 1,023 patients with moderate-to-severe secondary HPT (PTH greater than 400 pg/mL) on hemodialysis were randomized to receive intravenous Parsabiv or placebo three times a week, at the end of their dialysis sessions in addition to standard of care that could include vitamin D and/or phosphate binders.
-The primary endpoint of both studies was the proportion of patients achieving greater than 30 percent reduction from baseline in PTH during the Efficacy Assessment Phase (EAP), defined as weeks 20 through 27.
-Secondary endpoints included the proportion of patients with PTH less than or equal to 300 pg/mL during the EAP; and percent reductions in PTH, albumin-adjusted calcium (cCa), phosphate (P) and cCa x P during the EAP.
+The primary end point of both studies was the proportion of patients achieving greater than 30 percent reduction from baseline in PTH during the efficacy assessment phase (EAP), defined as Weeks 20 through 27.
+Secondary end points included the proportion of patients with PTH less than or equal to 300 pg/mL during the EAP; and percentage reductions in PTH, albumin-adjusted calcium (cCa), phosphate (P) and cCa x P during the EAP.
 The two studies showed that significantly more Parsabiv than placebo patients, respectively, achieved:

-Additionally, greater percent reduction from baseline was achieved in Parsabiv-treated patients than placebo-treated patients during the EAP, for PTH, corrected calcium and phosphate in both studies.
+Additionally, greater percentage reduction from baseline was achieved in Parsabiv-treated patients than placebo-treated patients during the EAP, for PTH, corrected calcium and phosphate in both studies.